 Posted 24 April 2014 - 05:55 AM

 If you don't like anise at all, you're not likely to care for any decent absinthe, as absinthe is an anise flavored drink.
 It's kind of like asking if there are any good beers that don't taste like hops or malt.----Hiram

 Marc Bernhard, owner and Master Distiller of Pacific Distillery LLC

-Maker of Pacifique Absinthe and Voyager Single Batch Distilled Gin
+Maker of Pacifique Absinthe and Voyager Single Batch Distilled Gin and vodka.

 Woodinville, WA, USA